nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 #### Example

-The pet store owner now wants us to have a massage at the bottom of the receipt that says, "Thank you for your visit todayDate."
+The pet store owner now wants us to have a massage at the bottom of the receipt that says, "Thank you for your visit on todayDate."
 What would our code look like if we didn't follow the dry concept?

 ```